-Subsectors Budgeted cost recovery amount Number of entities Levy metric and description Minimum levy Graduated levy threshold Indicative levy Small proprietary companies \$10.215m 2,678,816 Costs recovered via an increase in the annual review fee for proprietary companies N/A N/A Not applicable.
+Subsectors Budgeted cost recovery amount Number of entities Levy metric and description Minimum levy Graduated levy threshold Indicative levy Small proprietary companies \$10.215m 2,678,816 Costs recovered via an increase in the annual review fee for proprietary companies.
+N/A N/A Not applicable.
 Recovered via the annual review fee.
-Auditors of \$5.928m 112 Audit fee revenue N/A No threshold \$106 per disclosing entities The total of the fees paid or payable to the entity in the financial year for the auditing and review of financial reports that relate to: \$10,000 of fees paid or payable a disclosing entity with quoted securities; or an entity controlled by a disclosing entity with quoted securities.
-Note: Whether a disclosing entity controls another entity is decided in accordance with the accounting standard AASB 10 Consolidated Financial Statements .
-Registered company auditors \$2.569m 4,089 Flat levy N/A N/A \$628 Registered liquidators \$7.760m 665 Number of external administration appointments and notifiable events \$2,500 No threshold \$2,500 plus \$101 per appointment and notifiable event The sum of: the number of specified appointments under Ch 5 of the Corporations Act accepted by the entity that financial year and in an earlier financial year if the entity is still acting at the start of the financial year for which the levy is to be calculated (see reg 20(3)(a)-(b) of the Cost Recovery Levy Regulations); the number of specified notifiable events entered on the Published Notices Website by the entity (see reg 20(3)(c)); and • the number of documents lodged with ASIC by the entity for: a notice of the outcome of a proposal to pass a resolution without a meeting; and an executed deed of company arrangement (see reg 20(3)(d)).
+Auditors of disclosing entities \$5.928m 112 Audit fee revenue The total of the fees paid or payable to the entity in the financial year for the auditing and review of financial reports that relate to: a disclosing entity with quoted securities; or an entity controlled by a disclosing entity with quoted securities.
+Note: Whether a disclosing entity controls another entity is decided in accordance with Australian Accounting Standard AASB 10 Consolidated financial statements.
+N/A No threshold \$106 per \$10,000 of fees paid or payable Registered company auditors \$2.569m 4,089 Flat levy N/A N/A \$628 Registered liquidators \$7.760m 665 Number of external administration appointments and notifiable events The sum of: the number of specified appointments under Ch 5 of the Corporations Act accepted by the entity that financial year and in an earlier financial year if the entity is still acting at the start of the financial year for which the levy is to be calculated (see reg 20(3)(a)-(b) of the Cost Recovery Levy Regulations); the number of specified notifiable events entered on the Published notices website by the entity (see reg 20(3)(c)); and the number of documents lodged with ASIC by the entity for: a notice of the outcome of a proposal to pass a resolution without a meeting; and an executed deed of company arrangement (see reg 20(3)(d)). \$2,500 No threshold \$2,500 plus \$101 per appointment and notifiable event